DFE-Digital/get-into-teaching-app/app/views/content/is-teaching-right-for-me/behaviour-management.md

 I found that having a quieter voice required pupils to listen more actively.
 It was an excellent way to manage behaviour.

-## How can I remember childrens' names?
+## How can I remember children's names?

 Knowing a child’s name is a really powerful behaviour management tool, so learning names is essential for building strong relationships.